cloudhead/node-static/README.md

 }).listen(8080);
 ```

-Note that if you pass a callback, and there is an error serving the file, node-static
+Note that if you pass a callback, and there is an error serving the file,
-*will not* respond to the client.
-This gives you the opportunity to re-route the request,
+@brettz9/node-static *will not* respond to the client.
+This gives you the
+opportunity to re-route the request,
 or handle it differently.

-For example, you may want to interpret a request as a static request, but if the file isn't found,
+For example, you may want to interpret a request as a static request, but if
-send it to an application.
+the file isn't found, send it to an application.

 If you only want to *listen* for errors, you can use *event listeners*: